<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 You might assume a specific geographic market area does not have much demand for loans, but how do you know for sure?
 Some lending analysis tools can help identify where peers are making loans, which aids in confirming or refuting your assumptions.

 For example, you can map out your institution’s loan footprint and compare it to similar institutions to see if there are areas, down to the zip code, with loan demand that you have overlooked.
-(See the missed opportunities in the example below)

 The marketing department is constantly looking for new ways to reach potential borrowers and encourage them to contact a loan officer or fill out an online application.
 Sharing loan demand information with marketing gives the marketing department insights and intelligence that can inspire new campaigns to proactively reach underserved areas.